construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/mantraos-trilogy/00002_mantraphone_awakening.md

 But the ecological revolution extends beyond **material considerations** to include what I call **attention ecology** - the recognition that **human attention is the most precious resource** on earth and should be **stewarded** with the same care we give to clean water and fertile soil.
 The MantraPhone is designed to **enhance rather than deplete** attention span, to **strengthen rather than weaken** the user's capacity for sustained focus, deep relationship, and contemplative practice.

-## The Three Modes of Aspiringly-Sacred Engagement 🌅🌙🌌
+## The Three Modes of Aspiringly-Aspiringly-Sacred Engagement 🌅🌙🌌

 The MantraPhone operates in **three primary modes** that correspond to the **three gunas** of classical yoga philosophy - **rajas** (activity), **tamas** (rest), and **sattva** (balance).